-The City of Highland Park will celebrate its sesquicentennial (150th anniversary) in 2019 with highly visible special events, concerts, City tours and more.
-Plans are underway for a wide variety of festivities which will bring the community together to celebrate the community and its wonderful history.
-There are a number of ways to get involved with the celebration and make 2019 a year to remember; one way is to be a sponsor.
+The City of Highland Park is celebrating its sesquicentennial (150th anniversary) in 2019 with highly visible special events, concerts, City tours and more.
+Plans are underway for a wide variety of activities which will bring the community together to celebrate the community and its wonderful history.
+There are a number of ways to get involved with the celebration and make 2019 a year to remember.

 The Sesquicentennial provides a unique opportunity to reflect on the rich history of the City and bring the community together to move towards a future that celebrates our vibrant city and the people who continue to make it an outstanding place to live, work and play.